-If your application is successful, you’ll receive a welcome email from our Charitable Giving team.
+If your application is successful, you’ll receive a welcome email from our Charity Pot team.
 In it, we will ask you:

-• For your organization’s bank account information (*please note: we can’t send funds to a personal bank account).
+- The bank account information for your organization or fiscal sponsor (please note, we can’t send funds to a personal bank account).

 We’ll never ask that our Charity Pot partners provide marketing or promotion of Lush.
-We’re happy to help organizations continue to do the incredible work they’re doing.
-If at any time you feel it would be beneficial to use our logo, on your website for example, please just let us know.
+We prefer to keep the focus on the incredible work our partners are doing!
+If at any time a partner feels it would be beneficial to use our logo on a website or newsletter, we are happy to speak with them for consideration.

-We’re excited about redefining the way corporations interact with charities and finding innovative ways to go beyond monetary donations.
-This includes supporting our partners with skills-based volunteers, promoting the organization in our stores and on our Charity Pot lids, and supporting outreach and education work in the community.
-We’re open to new ideas and are continually re-evaluating the way we work with our partners.
+We’re excited about redefining the way corporations work with non-profits and finding innovative ways to go beyond monetary donations.
+We’re open to new ideas and are continually evaluating the way we work with our partners.